Baltimore Ravens vs. Los Angeles Chargers NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Baltimore and its opponents have gone over the current 51.5-point total in three of five games this season.
+- Baltimore and its opponents have combined to put up more than 51.5 points in three of five games this season.

 - Los Angeles has combined with its opponents to score more than 51.5 points in two games this season.

-- The combined points per game average of the two teams, 55.6, is 4.1 points above Sunday's over/under.
+- The combined points per game average of the two teams, 55.6, is 4.1 points more than Sunday's over/under.

-- These two squads combine to surrender 46.6 points per game, 4.9 fewer than this contest's over/under.
+- The 46.6 combined points per game that these two squads have allowed this season are 4.9 fewer than the 51.5 over/under in this contest.

-- The average total in Ravens games this season is 49.0, 2.5 points fewer than Sunday's over/under of 51.5.
+- Ravens games have an average total of 49.0 points this season, 2.5 fewer than Sunday's over/under.

-- The 51.5 total in this game is 0.8 points higher than the 50.7 average total in Chargers games this season.
+- The 50.7 PPG average total in Chargers games this season is 0.8 points fewer than this game's over/under.

 Ravens stats and trends

-- So far this season Baltimore has two wins against the spread.
+- Baltimore has two wins against the spread in five games this season.

 - Baltimore's games this year have hit the over on three of five set point totals (60%).

-- Baltimore is 1-2 against the spread and 2-1 overall in games when it puts up more than 23.2 points.
+- Baltimore is 1-2 against the spread and 2-1 overall this season when the team scores more than 23.2 points.

-- When Baltimore amasses more than 371.8 yards, the team is 2-3 against the spread and 4-1 overall.
+- In games that Baltimore picks up over 371.8 yards, the team is 2-3 against the spread and 4-1 overall.

-- The Ravens have turned the ball over six times this season, one fewer than the Chargers have forced (7).
+- This year, the Ravens have six turnovers, one fewer than the Chargers have takeaways (7).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Baltimore's matchup with the Chargers.